 Characteristics of a Good Building Stone

-- The principal requirements of good building stone are hardness, toughness, uniformity in texture and colour and compact grained composition.
+- The principal requirements of good building stone are hardness, toughness, uniformity in texture and color and compact grained composition.

-- Stones presenting uniform colour and texture are generally durable.
+- Stones presenting uniform color and texture are generally durable.

-- Red and brown shades and mottled colour indicate the presence of injurious materials.
+- Red and brown shades and mottled colors indicate the presence of injurious materials.

 - the heaviest and compact grained stones are the strongest and most durable.
 A crystalline stone is superior to a non-crystalline one.
 Igneous and metamorphic rocks are generally heavier and more durable stronger and more durable than sedimentary rocks.